Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Aruba-Wireless-Architecture/01-AP-Tunnels_&_Multi-Zone.md

 - **Flexibility**: One AP can connect to multiple mobility controllers, allowing for flexible deployments in environments with multiple networks or clients.

-## **Mobility Controllers and Their Role in Multi-Zone**

-In Multi-Zone setups, **mobility controllers** play a central role.
-They can either be standalone or managed by **mobility masters**:

-- **Primary Controllers**: Manage the initial connection and provide basic configuration.
-- **Secondary Controllers**: Handle the additional zones, ensuring that each zone operates independently, with its own set of wireless LANs.

-Controllers in different zones cannot manage each other directly, thus ensuring complete separation between network zones.

 ## **Use Cases for Multi-Zone**: